PermanentOrg/sftp-qa/README.md

 *Prepare data variety*

+To test uploads with a variety of file types/sizes, unzip the files archive in `/test-tree/misc/variety/files.zip` into same directory `/test-tree/misc/variety/`

+- Unzip : `unzip ./test-tree/misc/variety/files.zip -d ./test-tree/misc/variety`

+*Otherwise*

-To test a variety of file types/sizes simply create a directory in `test-tree` such as `variety` and store a bunch of diffent files types in the range of a few kilo bytes to about 50 mega bytes.
+You can add your own files in the range of a few kilo bytes to about 50 mega bytes in the same location (`/test-tree/misc/variety/files`).

 Ideally, a few images (`.png`, `.jpg`), document files (`.docx`, `.ppt`, `.xlxs`), video and sound files, and archive files.

-*Otherwise*

-- You can download our test data stored in aws via `aws s3 cp s3://permanent-repos/test_files/critical-path.zip ./test-tree/variety`.
-(Access required via aws authentication)
-- It's a zip file, so remember to unzip: `unzip -d ./test-tree/variety ./test-tree/variety/critical-path.zip`
-- Delete the zip or move it to avoid it being part of the test data `rm ./test-tree/variety/critical-path.zip`

 *Duplicate data*